 Members of the advisory committee will be invited to attend all non-executive meetings of the United States Commissioners to the Commission and at such meetings will be given opportunity to examine and be heard on all proposed programs of investigation, reports, recommendations, and regulations of the Commission.

 Each appointed member of the advisory committee will serve for a term of two years and is eligible for reappointment.
-This request for nominations is for the term to begin on or after August 2, 2013 and is for a term of two consecutive years.

 The Secretaries of Commerce and State will furnish the advisory committee with relevant information concerning fisheries and international fishery agreements.